Today's Articles

 Elijah J. McCoy was born on this date in 1843.
 He was a Black engineer and inventor.

 He also obtained patents for an automatic sprinkler and an ironing table, eventually acquiring 58 patents in his lifetime.
-Elijah McCoy, whose creative work may have been the beginning of the phrase the "Real McCoy," died on October 10, 1929.
+Elijah McCoy, whose creative work may have inspired the phrase "Real McCoy," died on October 10, 1929.

 To become a Mechanical engineer.